Why Costco Rotisserie Chicken Is So Juicy (And How to Copy It at Home)

 The result is a chicken breast that stays noticeably more moist, even after sitting in a warming case for two hours.

-The wet brine: water, kosher salt, sugar, garlic powder, onion powder, and baking soda.
-The baking soda is the active ingredient for moisture retention.
+The wet brine: water, kosher salt, sugar, garlic powder, onion powder, and baking powder.
+The baking soda inside the baking powder is what raises the pH for moisture retention.

 A Jaccard needle tenderizer pierces small channels into the meat before brining, letting the brine penetrate deeper and faster.